libsemigroups/libsemigroups/README.md

     cd libsemigroups
     ./autogen.sh ; make ; sudo make install

+To enable assertions and other debugging checks enabled do:

+    ./autogen.sh ; ./configure --enable-debug ; make ; sudo make install

 ## Documentation
 The documentation is generated using [doxygen](http://www.doxygen.org) and is available